withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### excludePattern="&lt;PATTERN 1,PATTERN 2&gt;"
-Per platform Skyscraper have default file extensions that it will accept.
+Per platform Steamscraper have default file extensions that it will accept.
 This option allows you to exclude certain files within that scope.
 The pattern is a simple asterisk type pattern.
 In cases where you need to match for a comma you need to escape it as `\,`.

 NOTE 1!
 You might also want to check out the file extension options.

 NOTE 2!
 You might also want to check out the 'excludeFrom' option.

 NOTE 3!
-If you create a file named `.skyscraperignore` within any subfolder of the input dir, all files from that directory will be ignored by Skyscraper.
+If you create a file named `.steamscraperignore` within any subfolder of the input dir, all files from that directory will be ignored by Steamscraper.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### includeFrom="&lt;FILENAME&gt;"
-Tells Skyscraper to only include the files listed in FILENAME.
+Tells Steamscraper to only include the files listed in FILENAME.
 One filename per line (with FULL path, eg. '/home/pi/RetroPie/roms/snes/subdir/somefile.zip').

 This file can be generated with the '--cache report:missing' option or made manually.